guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 In addition, some intermediate images are also stored here during the execution of the reduction recipe.
 In particular:

-- ``reduced_image.fits``: median combination of the three ``00010413*fits
+- ``reduced_image.fits``: result of applying, to the median combination of the three ``00010413*fits files``, the bad-pixel mask, bias, dark and flatfield.
-  files``.

-- ``rectwv_coeff.json``: rectification and wavelength calibration polinomial coefficients derived from the empirical model, and computed for the specific CSU configuration of the considered raw images.
+  Note that, albeit its name, this is not a rectified and wavelength calibrated image.
+This is simply a temporary image, stored in this working directory for double-checking purposes.

 - ds9-region files for raw images (before rectification and wavelength calibration):